gkonst/hamcrest-extras/README.md

 ## Usage

-The static factory methods for all matchers are generated to `kg.hamcrest.matchers.Matchers` class for easy access.
+The static factory methods for all matchers are generated to `com.github.gkonst.hamcrest.matchers.Matchers` class for easy access.

 ## Contents